Scott D. Tingle

 Scott David Tingle (born July 19, 1965) is a NASA astronaut.
 He was selected in June 2009 as a member of the NASA Astronaut Group 20, qualifying in 2011.
 Serving as a flight engineer as part of Expedition 54 and 55, Tingle launched into space on board Soyuz MS-07 in December 2017, and returned in June 2018.
 Tingle is a highly decorated naval pilot, having flown 51 types of aircraft over more than 4,500 flight hours, landed 750 aircraft with carrier arrestments, and fought in 54 combat missions.

+Since November 2025, he has served as the Chief of the Astronaut Office, the leader of the NASA Astronaut Corps.
+This management position makes him ineligible for flight assignments.

 Early years and education

 Scott Tingle is a captain in the U.S. Navy.
 He was born Scott D. Tingle in Attleboro, Massachusetts.
 Tingle became interested in space while working as a machine draftsman in Blue Hills Regional Technical School, class of 1983.
 He continued to study mechanical engineering, earning a Bachelor of Science in Mechanical Engineering while attending Southeastern Massachusetts University in 1987, and a Master of Science in Mechanical Engineering from Purdue University in 1988.
 In 2009 his fourth application to the Astronaut Corps was accepted.